 Gillian Dutton, Associate Professor of Lawyering Skills

-Externship Pedagogy and Practice, Carolina Academic Pres (2023).
+Externship Pedagogy and Practice, Carolina Academic Press (2023).

 John Kirkwood, Professor of Law